sachinsenal0x64/freebird/README.md

 <br><br>

 > [!NOTE]
 > Currently, it's down.
-I will move my APIs to a new server, which might take some time..
+I will move my APIs to a new server, which might take some time.

 <br><br>